WEBSITE UPDATED Tuesday June 22, 2022

 Toxic metabolic gases inside the livewell is usually reduced to safe concentrations by simply opening the livewell lid occasionally during the day or night to get bait, adding tournament game fish or just checking often to see if all is well inside the livewell and a that fish has not dies.
 Air vents installed in livewell lids on boat livewells ventilate livewell gas space with ambient air.
 Air is not oxygen

-Hot summer temperatures and freezing cold winter ambient air temperatures:
+Livewell Vents, Hot summer temperatures and freezing cold winter ambient air temperatures

-FACT: In the summer, the livewell gas space is ventilated with hot air, ambient temperature 90 – 100+ F. Expect hot summer air temperatures to transfer heat to livewell water increasing livewell water temperature to air temperature.
-Hotter water is inversely proportional to dissolved oxygen, air is always the limiting factor for dissolved oxygen.
+FACT: Every summer, livewell gas space is ventilated with hot air, ambient temperature 90 – 100+ F. Expect hot summer air temperatures to transfer ambient air heat to livewell water increasing livewell water temperature to air temperature.
+Hotter water decreases dissolved oxygen in livewell water.
+Ambient air is always the limiting factor for dissolved oxygen.
 The increased air temperature may be more problematic in insulated livewells exposed to continuous high summer air temperatures > 80 – 100 F.

 FACT: In the winter, freezing cold air temperatures will also cause adverse low water temperature problems in livewell water.
 Livewell air vents have advantages while the boat and air is moving through the air vents and serious disadvantages with very limited oxygenation capability in all overstocked livewell.